 Clicking the New Price list button brings up the price list creation modal:

-A rule consists of a product field filter - in this case, all products in the Special category - and a multiplier.
-This rule would create a price list that would multiply all of the prices of the products in the special category by 0.75.
+A rule consists of a product field filter - in this case, all products in the Special category, a multiplier, and start/end dates.
+This rule would create a price list that would multiply all of the prices of the products in the with a supplier of GleanView by 0.60.

 Editing Price Lists